 Only under extraordinary or emergency circumstances may a person who is not certified as a school principal be considered for the position of principal.
-Such a candidate must meet the following requirements:
+In such circumstances the Superintendent of Catholic Schools must be consulted prior to the offer of employment to the candidate.
+The Office of Partish and School Human Resources must be consulted to determine whether a contract is required for employment in this circumstance.